Ezra Walian

-Ezra Harm Ruud Walian (born 22 October 1997) is a professional footballer who plays as a forward or attacking midfielder for Liga 1 club Persib Bandung and the Indonesia national team.
+Ezra Harm Ruud Walian (born 22 October 1997) is a professional footballer who plays as a forward or attacking midfielder for Liga 1 club Persik Kediri.
+Born in the Netherlands, he represents the Indonesia national team.

-Early life
+Early and personal life

-Walian was born in Amsterdam, his father, Glenn Walian, is Indonesian of Manadonese (Minahasan) descent, while his mother is Dutch.
-He progressed through the ranks of the Ajax Youth Academy, having joined from the academy of AZ Alkmaar, eventually joining the reserves' team Jong Ajax in 2016.
+Walian was born in Amsterdam to an Indonesian father and a Dutch mother.
+He progressed through the ranks of the Ajax Youth Academy, having joined from the academy of AZ Alkmaar, eventually joining the reserve team Jong Ajax in 2016.

+On 18 May 2017, Walian officially obtained Indonesian citizenship.

 Club career

 Ajax

 Walian is a youth exponent from Ajax.
 He made his professional debut at Jong Ajax on 26 September 2016 in an Eerste Divisie game against FC Oss.
 He left Jong Ajax after contract ended on 30 June 2017.

-In July and August 2017, Walian had trials with three English club sides Bolton Wanderers, Hull City and West Ham United.
+In July and August 2017, Walian had trials with three English club sides Bolton Wanderers and West Ham United.

 Almere City

 On 29 August 2017 it was announced that Walian had signed with Ajax affiliates' Almere City for 2 years, competing in the Dutch Eerste Divisie.

 He made his debut in the Almere City FC game against Helmond Sport.
 On 6 October 2017, Walian scored his first goal for Almere City in the 76th minute against MVV Maastricht.